Get,

 The Padmasana or lotus pose is described as beneficial for physical and spiritual well-being in ancient literature.
 The flow of prana (breath) in the Padmasana from the pelvis (area between the abdomen and thighs) to the head amplifies the experience of meditation.
 The pressure on the lower spine during the lotus pose calms the nervous system.
 The asana or posture may be recommended and encouraged to attain the best standard of living.

-Also Read: Benefits of Chakrasana and How to Do It By Dr. Himani Bisht
+Also Read: Benefits of Vrikshasana (Tree Pose) and How to Do it By Dr. Ankit Sankhe

 Frequently Asked Questions (FAQs)